amrutha-m206/Nova-Virtual-Assistant/README.md

 # Nova-Virtual-Assistant
 This is a simple voice assistant developed using Python.
-The assistant can respond to various commands, such as opening websites, playing music, providing weather updates,current date and time and user's questions.
+The assistant can capture user's speech and respond to various commands through voice, such as opening websites, playing music, providing weather updates,current date and time and user's questions.

 ## Features